h3nnn4n/neo-personal-website/website/content/posts/15puzzle_solver_vibecoded.md

 agents and models.
 So I tried a selfhosted qwen3-32b with [swival](https://swival.dev/), which is supposed to be an agent optimized for self hosted models with a small context.
 Then, next I used MiniMax M2.5 with [opencode](https://opencode.ai/).
-Finally, I used Claude Code with Open 3.7, 1M context with a high effort.
+Finally, I used Claude Code with Opus 3.7, 1M context with a xhigh effort.

 All 3 agents started on a rust implementation and had similar prompts where possible, but this quickly became infeasible as they started to drift approach.